 My name is Lisa Hogan.
-I am a wife, mom, interior decorator and self taught artist/crafter.
+I am a wife, mom, Fibromyalgia Warrior, interior decorator and self taught artist/crafter.
 I have been creative my entire life.
 Whether I am sewing new curtains for my bedroom, revamping an old chair or making a gift for someone special, I am happiest when my hands are busy doing something creative.

 I have never let the amount of money in my pocket, or lack thereof hinder my love for design.
 I am a firm believer that everyone can have a beautiful home, even on a tiny budget.
 Sometimes you just have to get creative and rework the things you already have.
 It’s amazing what a little paint and elbow grease can do.